sourcegraph/customer-training/trainings/sourcegraph-101/lesson-plan.md

 ### Type filters

-You can see here on the left of the scren, we have `find a symbol`, `search commit messages`, and `search diffs`.
+You can see here on the left of the screen, we have `find a symbol`, `search commit messages`, and `search diffs`.

 🔎 The trainer should show: